The view of Santiago Chile with the Andes Mountain Range in the background.

 Plus, within easy reach of downtown, you can visit Chile’s best wineries, go hiking or skiing in the Andes, enjoy a day at the beach, and much more.
 You definitely won’t run out of things to do in and around Santiago.

-And, to help you decide if Santiago should be on your travel list, here are the reasons why I think you should visit Santiago, Chile.
+So, to help you decide if it should be on your travel list, here are the reasons why I think you should visit Santiago, Chile.

 It’s also surrounded by stunning landscapes.
-Nestled at the foot of the Andes mountain range, the city has one of the world’s most beautiful backdrops.
-And with such proximity to the mountains, there’s easy access to hiking, skiing, horseback riding, mountain biking, and other outdoor activities.
+Nestled at the foot of the Andes mountain range, Santiago boasts one of the most beautiful backdrops of any major city.
+Its location makes it easy to access hiking, skiing, horseback riding, mountain biking, and other outdoor activities.

 Or, if you prefer the beach, the ocean is only an hour’s drive from the city.
 And, to top it all off, Santiago is also located in the heart of wine country, with some of Chile’s best wineries right on its doorstep.